Badly damaged concrete deck slab

 decking (see Photo 3).

-The cost of this project depends mostly on the decking you choose.
+The cost of building a patio deck depends mostly on the decking you choose.
 Decking ranges from about $1.50 per sq. ft. for treated wood to more than $10 per sq. ft. for a top-grade manufactured product.
 The other materials for this project add up to about $1.50 per sq. ft., so your total cost could be anywhere from $3 to $12 per sq. ft.
 For looks and durability, we used two different colors of decking made from PVC, but there are less expensive alternatives.

 Aside from standard carpentry tools, you’ll need a hammer drill for this project.
 You can get a hammer drill for less than $50 that will do the job.
 But consider spending $100 or more.
 Even a very small patio will require more than 50 holes, and a more powerful drill will make that chore a lot easier.
 Also consider buying an impact driver.
 Impact drivers pack a lot more torque than standard drills or drivers and will drive concrete screws much better.
 Most models are cordless, but you can still find inexpensive corded models online.